-Figure 2 - Defra Air Quality Index 3 Environmental Targets (Fine Particulate Matter) (England) Regulations 2023 4 https://uk-air.defra.gov.uk/air-pollution/daqi MONITORING RESULTS Zephyr Continuous Monitors Nitrogen Dioxide Figure , below, shows the monitored hourly concentrations for the period 1st May to 31st May 2023 and a summary of the monitored concentrations for this period are provided in Table .
-Average hourly NO_2 concentrations across the monitoring period at both monitoring sites were well below the air quality objective of $40\mu g/m^3$.
-There were no exceedances of the one-hour mean objective ($200\mu g/m^3$) at either of the sites.
-It should be recognised that NO_2 data recorded by monitor located at Hollybush Inn (Z1381), average monitored NO_2 concentrations during the latter part of May were lower than expected and often were at $0 \mu g/m^3$.
-Although this monitor had 84% data capture during the month, some caution should be applied when considering the average concentrations recorded at this monitor during May.
-This will be monitored and reviewed with Earthsense.
-Data capture at the monitor on Park Road (Z942) was 100% during the month of May.
+Figure 2 - Defra Air Quality Index 3 Environmental Targets (Fine Particulate Matter) (England) Regulations 2023 4 https://uk-air.defra.gov.uk/air-pollution/daqi MONITORING RESULTS Zephyr Continuous Monitors Data Capture During the month of August, 100% data capture was recorded at both the Hollybush Inn (Z1381) and Park Road (Z942) Zephyrs.
+Nitrogen Dioxide Figure shows the monitored hourly average concentrations for the period 1st to 31st August 2023 and a summary of the monitored concentrations for this period are provided in Table .
+Average hourly NO2 concentrations across the monitoring period at both sites were well below the air quality objective of 40μg/m3, compared to last month average concentrations were slightly higher.
+There were no exceedances of the one-hour mean objective (200μg/m3) at either of the sites.
+Several peaks in the data were recorded at both sites, which suggests more of a regional influence driving the spikes rather than a local source.

-Figure 3 - Monitored Zephyr NO2 Hourly Concentrations (μg/m3) Table 2 - NO2 Concentrations, 1st to 31st May 2023 Monitor Location NO 2 Concentration Summary (μg/m3) Average Hourly Maximum Z1381 Lamppost 1, Hollybush Inn 9.1 48.6 Z942 Lamppost 15, Park Road 15.8 44.4 Particulate Matter (PM10 and PM{2.5}) Figure and Figure show the monitored concentration from 1st May to 31st May and a summary of the monitored concentrations for this period are provided in Table .
-Data capture for monitor Z1381 was 84% and for Z942 was 100% during the month of May.
-Overall, a similar trend in concentrations was noted.
+Figure 3 - Monitored Zephyr NO2 Hourly Concentrations (μg/m3) Table 2 - NO2 Concentrations, 1st to 31st August 2023 Monitor Location NO 2 Concentration Summary (μg/m3) Average Hourly Maximum Z1381 Lamppost 1, Hollybush Inn 9.5 45.8 Z942 Lamppost 15, Park Road 14.9 46.7 Particulate Matter (PM10 and PM{2.5}) Figure and Figure show the hourly average monitored concentrations from 1st to 31st August and a summary of the monitored concentrations for this period are provided in Table .
 Average hourly concentrations of PM{10} and $PM{2.5}$ at both the Zephyr monitors were below the respective annual mean objectives of $40\mu g/m^3$ and $20\mu g/m^3$ during the monitoring period.
 In addition, there were no 24-hour mean concentrations above the 24-hour mean air quality objective of $50\mu g/m^3$.
-Overall, the PM{10} and $PM{2.5}$ concentrations follow a similar trend at both monitor locations, however, there were several peaks in both PM{10} and $PM{2.5}$ monitored at both sample locations, particularly during the first half of the month.
-Given the peaks were recorded at both sites, it suggests more of a regional influence driving the spike in ambient PM{10} and $PM{2.5}$, peak concentrations which only lasted for a short period of time.
+Overall, concentrations were slightly lower than last month.
+Overall, the PM ${10}$ and PM ${2.5}$ concentrations follow a similar trend at both monitor locations, there were several peaks in PM ${10}$ and PM ${2.5}$ monitored at both sample locations; however, these were over for a short period of time.
+Given the peaks were recorded at both sites, it suggests more of a regional influence driving the spike in ambient PM ${10}$ and PM ${2.5}$.